dfinity/motoko/design/guide.md

 `( ((<id> :)? <typ>),* )` specifies the type of a tuple with zero or more ordered components.

-The optional identifer `<id>`, naming its components, is for documentation purposes only and cannot be used for component access.
+The optional identifier `<id>`, naming its components, is for documentation purposes only and cannot be used for component access.
 In particular, tuple types that differ only in the names of fields are equivalent.

 ## Any type